Diagnostic

 Assessment & analysis

-Deep audit of integration architecture, data flows, compliance gaps, and delivery risk.
-I map what exists, what's missing, and what's likely to break under scale or certification pressure.
+Deep audit of integration architecture, data flows, compliance gaps, and delivery risk — mapping what exists, what’s missing, and what’s likely to break at scale.

 3